Before GitHub

 Hacker News Comment Review

-• Commenters split on whether GitHub’s archival centralization was net positive: one camp sees it as a public library that preserved the commons; another argues it atrophied decentralized archival habits and created single-point-of-failure risk.
+• Commenters split on whether GitHub’s archival dominance was net positive: one strand argues centralization atrophied collective archival instincts and created false confidence in preservation.

 Notable Comments